Frequently asked questions

 This may or may not cover the full cost of the care.
 If it doesn’t, most families use savings, pension or an equity release scheme to cover the rest of the cost.

-Yes.
-In a very similar way to funding from your local authority, if you’re eligible for support from the health service you’re able to ask for it to be paid in the form of a direct payment.
-The NHS version of a direct payment is called a personal health budget.
+Technically, yes.
+In a very similar way to funding from your local authority, if you’re eligible for support from the health service you’re able to ask for it to be paid in the form of a personal health budget – the NHS version of a direct payment.

 If you’re not entitled to government support, this is because the relevant authority, usually your local council, has deemed you have enough money to pay for your own care.